Phoenix Arts and Culture

 What do student workers do?

-While individual jobs vary according to the position, each student works 400 hours over the course of the 2023-2024 school year for $17 an hour (around 15 to 20 hours each week).
-Beyond this, students also participate in monthly check-ins with POAC staff, attend special site visits to Arts and Culture Organizations, and receive an additional $500 stipend for professional development opportunities at the end of their term.
+While individual jobs vary according to the position, each student works 400 hours over the course of the 2024-2025 academic year for $17 an hour (around 15 to 20 hours each week).
+Beyond this, students also participate in monthly check-ins with Phoenix Arts and Culture staff, attend professional deveopment workshops, and receive an additional $500 student worker stipend at the end of their term.

 Who can apply?

-Positions are open to any current or recently graduated undergraduate students who are attending an institution of higher education in Phoenix (or live in Phoenix themselves).
+Positions are open to any current or recently graduated undergraduate students (within the last two years) who are attending an institution of higher education in Phoenix (or live in Phoenix themselves).
 Students must be at least 18 years old.
 You don't need to be studying the arts or a related field.
 Undergraduate students of all backgrounds are encouraged to apply.

 Ready to apply?